cdl-geneseo/geneseo-dictionary/B/Box.md

 # Box

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Box

 Created by  Zachary Arthur, last modified by  Unknown User (jmb53) on Nov 20, 2012

 NN: Slang term meaning vagina.
 Only identified by 46% of those surveyed.
 F06J.Boselli, 2012: Only 20% of those surveyed could identify the term.
 This usage is thought to be obsolete.